rapid7/metasploit-framework/Git-cheatsheet.md

 Here is a set of some of the most common things you'll need to do in your day-to-day workflow with Git.

+**Pro Tip:** you can get man pages for any git command by inserting a hyphen.
+As in: "man git-fetch" or "man git-merge"

 ## Fetch, Pull, and Push

 * Get all new changes, and remote branch refs